 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-you don’t what they did.
-Can you clean up and how do you keep it from
+Can you clean up?
+How do you keep it from happening again?

 Become a Patron of Ask Leo! and go ad-free!